An outbreak of cases of the Delta variant of Covid is causing concern in China.

 Beta and Gamma also have a key mutation, called E484K, that may help the virus sidestep some of the body’s immune defences.

-Experts recently found a small number of cases of Alpha with this change too.
+Experts have found a small number of cases of Alpha with this change too.

 Will vaccines still work against variants?